connexcs/docs/docs/customer/cli.md

 4. From the drop-down next to **Flags** select Performance CLI Selection.
 5. **Performance Top Batch Size** choose how many of the top CLIs we use together.
 6. **Performance Interval**: Choose from the dropdown how long this batch stays active(in seconds).
 You can choose from the minimum value of 5 minutes and maximum value of 1 day with intervals of 300 seconds.
 7. **Performance Ban Time**: How long a used DID is paused for.
-You can choose the value from the dropdown with minimum value being 5 minutes and maximumm value being 90 days.
+You can choose the value from the dropdown with minimum value being 5 minutes and maximum value being 90 days.
 The value is stored in **seconds**.
 8. Click `Save`.

 <img src= "/customer/img/performancecli2.png">